aandiron/woman-machine/the_man_machine.md

 "Handle it?
 I don't need to *handle* anything.
 My bike takes *care* of me.
 A motorcycle is a boy's best friend."

-"I thought that was diamonds."
-He looked at me sidelong. "...I'd like to buy you a diamond."
+He looked at me sidelong.
+"Sure you wouldn't rather have me as a best friend?"

-I smirked and held up the back of my hand in front of his eyes with the sharp rock protruding threateningly from my finger.
-"I'm already married asshole."
+I smirked and held up the back of my hand in front of his eyes with the gold ring bound round my finger.
+"Careful.
+I'm a married man you know."

 He grinned and lifted his half-finished beer to his lips.
-My married status did not prevent the flash of an image from entering my mind: of those lips, gently parted and wetly touching my nipples.
+My married status did not prevent the flash of an image from entering my mind: of those lips, gently parted and wetly rounding the end of my cock.

 He was exactly my type: what I liked to think of as "upscale-redneck."
 Clearly from country roots, but just as clearly he had made good on his looks and intelligence.
 The primary piece of evidence: his mid-five-figure bike leaning in the parking lot that he had shortly before pointed out to me.
 Beyond his bike, he was also dressed extremely well.
-Like a biker for sure, but if, like me, you knew the subtle differences between the gear of some back-woods custom-piped-riding overweight grease-monkey and the subtle refinements of someone who had steeped themselves in the motorcycle pastime without being sucked in by the trappings of faux-bondage wear and un-backed claims of American bike exceptionalism, then it was plain to see this guy was not just out for an evening bar-crawl with The Snakes --- or whatever other lamely fake-tough name the bike gang that was making so much noise on the other side of the bar had chosen for themselves.
+Like a biker for sure, but if, like me, you knew the subtle differences between the gear of some back-woods custom-piped-riding overweight grease-monkey and the subtle refinements of someone who had steeped themselves in the motorcycle pastime without being sucked in by the trappings of faux-bondage wear and un-backed claims of American bike exceptionalism, then it was plain to see this guy was not just out for an evening bar-crawl with The Scorpions --- or whatever other lamely fake-tough name the bike gang that was making so much noise on the other side of the bar had chosen for themselves.
 For one thing, he clearly favored the more traditional look of waxed cotton rather than black leather.
 He wore chaps --- seriously and without irony --- the tan color of the stiff cotton contrasting nicely with the heavy black duck jeans underneath.
 He had on a black button-down shirt made of a heavy wool material, and hanging on the back of his seat was a waxed-cotton motorcycle jacket that looked so heavy I wasn't sure how long that flimsy stool he sat on would support it.
 It, like the chaps, was worn, cracked, and oil-blackened with use.
 I had something of a longing to run my hand over that material.
-I wanted to feel that rough, tough, filthy cloth against my soft skin.
+I wanted to feel that rough, tough, filthy cloth against my skin.

 I sipped my own beer, and blew thoughtlessly on the head.
 I looked up at him.

 He set his beer slowly down on the bar.
 "Well, why am I talking to you if you are already married?"

-"Wow, you really are an asshole, aren't you?
-You think because I'm married I can't make new friends in a bar?
-New male friends?
-Are you some troglodyte who thinks women are men's property?
+"What, you think marriage is about property or something?
 You think I'm owned by my husband?"

-"Take it easy Ms. Steinem.
+"Take it easy.
 I'm just trying to advance the conversation."

 I smiled at him.
 "You mean advance it past the point where I told you that I'm married?"

-"Typically in a situation like this, if a woman is making a point of the fact that she's married, usually it is a signal to back off."
+"Typically in a situation like this, someone making a point of the fact that they're married is usually is a signal to back off."
 He turned from me and faced toward the bar.

 "So why aren't you backing off?"